black-parrot/black-parrot/docs/interface_specification.md

   - Requesting way id
   - Coherence state
   - Whether this is a speculative request
+- Critical Data Word
-- Data (for memory write or uncached write operations)
+- Data (for memory write or uncached write operations larger than 64-bits)

 Uncached accesses must be naturally aligned with the request size.
 Cached accesses are block-based and return the cache block containing the requested address.
-Cached accesses return the critical data word first (at LSB of data) and wrap around the requested block as follows:
+Cached accesses return the critical data word in both the critical\_data field of the header and in the first data channel transfer.

-- Request: 0x00, size=32B [D C B A]
-- Request: 0x10, size=32B [B A D C]

 ### LCE-CCE Interface